-- The Drowned Cities (Paolo Bacigalupi) Fiction - Purple Hibiscus: A Novel (Chimamanda Ngozi Adichie) Fiction - We are Displaced: My Journey and Stories from Refugee Girls Around the World (Malala Yousafzai) -Nonfiction - Outcasts United: The Story of A Refugee Soccer Team That Changed A Town (Warren St. John) -Nonfiction - The Boy Who Harnessed the Wind: Creating Currents of Electricity and Hope (William Kamkwamba) Nonfiction - How Dare the Sun Rise: Memoirs of a War Child (Sandra Uwiringiyimana) Nonfiction - A Long Way Home: A Memoir (Saroo Brierley) Nonfiction
+- The Drowned Cities (Paolo Bacigalupi) Fiction - Purple Hibiscus: A Novel (Chimamanda Ngozi Adichie) Fiction - Outcasts United: The Story of A Refugee Soccer Team That Changed A Town (Warren St. John) Nonfiction - The Boy Who Harnessed the Wind: Creating Currents of Electricity and Hope (William Kamkwamba) Nonfiction - How Dare the Sun Rise: Memoirs of a War Child (Sandra Uwiringiyimana) Nonfiction - A Long Way Home: A Memoir (Saroo Brierley) Nonfiction

-Your writing assignment about your books is due on August 22 and can be found in our Google Classroom.
+Your writing assignment about your books is due on August 21 and can be found in our Google Classroom.